-When an old dog suddenly develops a hard, bloated belly, it’s one of the most alarming symptoms an you can see.
+When an old dog suddenly develops a hard, bloated belly, it’s one of the most alarming symptoms you can see.

 Table of Contents

-Old Dog Belly Hard and Bloated — Why It Happens
+Old Dog Belly Hard and Bloated: Why It Happens

 An old dog with a hard, bloated belly is usually experiencing fluid buildup, gas expansion, internal inflammation, organ enlargement, or a medical emergency such as bloat (GDV), heart failure, or internal bleeding.